frederic-perez/AmE-dictionary/data/dictionary.md

 __frugal__ _adj_ :three: __1__ Practicing or marked by economy, as in the expenditure of money or the use of material resources. __2__ Simple or costing little; meager or inexpensive: _a frugal lunch._
 __frugivorous__ _adj_ Feeding on fruit.
 __fruit basket__ _n_ A basket containing a variety of fruits sent as a gift. _California’s Central Valley, fruit basket to the nation._
+__Fruit Belt__ _n_ Fruit Belt is a term in the United States for an area where the microclimate provides good conditions for fruit growing.
+Fruit Belts are prominent around the North American Great Lakes region.
 __fruit juice__ _n_ _Items available on the buffet include assorted pastries, fresh fruit, and fruit juices._
 __fruition__ _n_ :two: The realization or fulfilment of a plan or project. _The plans have come to fruition rather sooner than expected._ _Syn_ fulfilment, realization
 __frumpy__